nv-legate/legate/CONTRIBUTING.rst

 start with an issue unless your proposed change is really trivial.
 An issue will help to save work in the review process (e.g., maybe somebody is already working on exactly the same thing you want to work on).
-After you open your pull request (PR), there usually will be a community feedback that often will require further changes to your contribution (the usual open-source process).
+After you open your pull request (PR), there usually will be community feedback that often will require further changes to your contribution (the usual open-source process).
 Usually, this will conclude in the PR being merged by a maintainer, but on rare occasions a PR may be rejected.
 This may happen, for example, if the PR appears abandoned (no response